dotmh/ghostline/README.md

 npm i @dotmh/tamahagane-base
 ```

-You can then use them by including the individual plugins form, for example for `tamahagane-base`
+You can then use them by including the individual plugins from the bundle, for example for `tamahagane-base`

 ```javascript
 const {handlebars-content} = require('@dotmh/tamahagane-base');